OracleBart/Dev-Test/Lab4.md

 ### **STEP 1: Download the sample data files to your local computer**

 - For this lab, you will need a handful of data files.
-Click [here](https://github.com/oracle/learning-library/blob/master/workshops/autonomous-transaction-processing/files/datafiles.zip) to download a zipfile of the 2 sample data files for you to upload to the object store.
+Click <a href="https://github.com/oracle/learning-library/blob/master/workshops/autonomous-transaction-processing/files/datafiles.zip" target="_blank">here</a>    [here](https://github.com/oracle/learning-library/blob/master/workshops/autonomous-transaction-processing/files/datafiles.zip) to download a zipfile of the 2 sample data files for you to upload to the object store.
 Unzip it to a directory on your local computer.

 You will see:
 - Customer data: **customers.csv**